rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 If the app provided method has an `event` tag then the provider method **MUST** have a result schema with `"type"` set to the string `"null"`.

-If an app provided method has no provider method, or more than one provider method, then it is not a valid Firebolt OpenRPC method schema, and a validation error **MUST** be generated.
+If an app provided method has no provider method then it is not a valid Firebolt OpenRPC method schema, and a validation error **MUST** be generated.

-### 3.1.
-Selecting the best provider app
+## 4. Selecting the best provider app
-An app provided method's `capabilites` tag **MAY** have the `x-provider-selection` property which denotes the method for selecting which app(s) will should provide the capability.
+A provider method's `capabilites` tag **MAY** have the `x-lifecycle` property which denotes which lifecycle states the providing app is allowed to be in during an app provided transaction.

-If the `x-provider-selection` property is not present then it defaults to `"running"`.
+If the `x-lifecycle` property is not present then it **MUST** be assumed to be `["foreground", "background", "inactive"]` for the remainder of this section.

+The app selected to provide a value **MUST** be in one of the lifecycle states listed in the `x-lifecycle` extension of the provider method.

-If `x-provider-selection` is set to `"active"` then the app selected to provide the value **MUST** be the `foreground` or `background` app with a bias for `foreground` apps and ties broken by which app was mostly recently foreground and fullscreen.
+If `x-multiple-providers` is set to `true` then all apps matching `x-lifecycle` at the time of the transaction **MUST** be used to provide the value, see [Selecting multiple provider apps](#32-selecting-multiple-provider-apps) for more info.

-If `x-provider-selection` is set to, or defaults to, `"running"` then the app selected to provide the result **MUST** be an app that is currently in the `foreground`, `background`, or `inactive` states, biased in that order, with ties broken by which app was most recently foreground and fullscreen.

-If `x-provider-selection` is set to `"all"` refer to [Selecting of all provider apps](#31-selecting-all-provider-apps), below.
+If `x-multiple-providers` is set to `false` or not set then:

+> If more than one app is possible, then the candidate apps **MUST** be pruned by reevaluating the `x-lifecycle` array with the last value removed; This is repeated until there is only one app or only one lifecycle state remaining.
+>
+> If more than one app is still possible, then the app that was most recently in the `foreground` state **MUST** be selected; In the case of a tie, the platform **MUST** choose only one app using its own discretion.

 If the app provided method does not have an `event` tag and no matching app provides the required capability then the calling app **MUST** receive an error that the capability is unavailable and not a result.